ClickCease

 Auto Safety Experts Point to Videoconferences as the Newest Form of Driving Distraction

-A recent study conducted at the University of Michigan shows that many young people have friends who are easily distracted behind the wheel.
-According to a Consumer Reports article, about 60 percent of reporting parents were told by their children that they had a friend who lost concentration while driving.
+A recent study at the University of Michigan shows that many young people have friends who are easily distracted while driving.
+According to a Consumer Reports article, children told about 60% of reporting parents that they had a friend who became distracted while driving.

-Researchers say the finding highlights the importance of inculcating good driving habits in young people from an early age.
-Researchers say when teens begin to drive, there is typically a big focus on the safety of the drivers themselves.
-But, this poll suggests that parents should play an active role not only in preparing to be safe drivers, but also safety-minded passengers when traveling with friends.
+Researchers say the finding highlights the importance of teaching good driving habits to young people from an early age.
+When teens begin to drive, there is typically a big focus on the drivers’ safety.
+But this poll suggests that parents should actively prepare to be safe drivers and safety-minded passengers when traveling with friends.

 What the Study Found

 For this study, researchers used information from the C.S.
 Mott Children’s Hospital National Poll on Children’s Health at the University of Michigan, analyzing responses from nearly 900 parents, all of whom had teenagers between the ages of 14 and 18.
-The survey asked parents to report on their attitudes and actions when it came to their teen riding in a car with other people their age, which occurred at least one to two times per week for over 30 percent of the responders.
+The survey asked parents to report on their attitudes and actions regarding their teen riding in a car with other people their age, which occurred at least one to two times per week for over 30 percent of the respondents.

 Also, 68 percent of parents said they limited their children’s trips with their friends when the weather was bad.
-Most parents also limited their teens going out with friends after midnight.
-Researchers say parents should try to empower their teens to be more proactive when it comes to avoiding common situations that cause distractions to the driver and to speak up to stop unsafe activities.
+Most parents also limit their teens from going out with friends after midnight.
+Researchers say parents should try to empower their teens to be more proactive about avoiding everyday situations that cause distractions to the driver and to speak up to stop unsafe activities.

 What Can Parents Do?